mcollina/fastq/README.md

 <a name="pushPromise"></a>
 #### queue.push(task) => Promise

 Add a task at the end of the queue.
-The returned `Promise`  will be fulfilled when the task is processed.
+The returned `Promise`  will be fulfilled (rejected) when the task is completed successfully (unsuccessfully).

+This promise could be ignored as it will not lead to a `'unhandledRejection'`.

 <a name="unshiftPromise"></a>
 #### queue.unshift(task) => Promise

 Add a task at the beginning of the queue.
-The returned `Promise`  will be fulfilled when the task is processed.
+The returned `Promise`  will be fulfilled (rejected) when the task is completed successfully (unsuccessfully).

+This promise could be ignored as it will not lead to a `'unhandledRejection'`.

 ## License